sohailsomani/soso-state/README.md

 would result in a system that is effectively equivalent to hand-written code.

 This is the trapdoor for performance referenced earlier and I believe it would be very difficult to improve upon this performance for hand-written code.

-There are still other performance improvements that can be made, but this is the one that would probably overcome any performance-related objections.
+There are still other performance improvements that can be made, but this is the one that would probably overcome most performance-related objections.